‘The nation depends on it’: Vaccination drive replaces giveaways with arm-twisting

 “The citizens of St. Louis and St. Louis County are not subjects — they are free people,” he tweeted.

-Missouri has a relatively poor vaccination rate, at 41%, though it is better than about a dozen states across the South and Midwest.
+Missouri has a relatively poor vaccination rate at 41%, though it is better than about a dozen other states across the South and Midwest.

 Roughly 54% of New York City residents are fully vaccinated against COVID-19.

-“We’re above the national average in vaccination but we need to do more,” Mr. de Blasio said.
+“We’re above the national average in vaccination, but we need to do more,” Mr. de Blasio said.

-At the state level, Gov. Andrew Cuomo said he planned to launch an outreach campaign that targets ZIP codes with poor vaccination rates so New York does not succumb to another nightmarish year
+At the state level, Gov. Andrew Cuomo, a Democrat, said he planned to start an outreach campaign that targets ZIP codes with poor vaccination rates so New York does not succumb to another nightmarish year

-Over 53,000 people have died of COVID-19 in the Empire State — the most of any state in the country except for California, where over 64,000 have died.
+More than 53,000 people have died of COVID-19 in the Empire State — the most of any state in the country except for California, where over 64,000 have died.

-“We can’t go through it again,” Mr. Cuomo, a Democrat, said.
+“We can’t go through it again,” Mr. Cuomo said.

 Sign up for Daily Newsletters